-This tutorial will demonstrate how to group and ungroup worksheets in Excel.
+This tutorial demonstrates how to group and ungroup worksheets in Excel.

-If we find ourselves with multiple worksheets that have the same layout and formatting, grouping these sheets together can be useful; any editing changes done in one sheet will be applied to all the other sheets in the group at the same time.
-Any changes that are made, be it formatting or formulas, will be made on all the grouped sheets at the same time without having to switch to any of the other sheets.
-This can be a great timesaver!
+If you have multiple worksheets that have the same layout and formatting, grouping these sheets together can be useful; any editing changes done in one sheet are applied to all the other sheets in the group at the same time.
+Any changes that are made, be it formatting or formulas, are made on all the grouped sheets at the same time without having to switch to any of the other sheets.
+This can be a great time-saver!

-All sheets between the first and last selected sheet are then grouped together.
+All sheets between the first and last selected sheet are grouped together.

-Hold down the Control key, and then click the next sheet to be in the group.
+- Hold down the CTRL key, and then click the next sheet to be in the group.

-The easiest way to ungroup worksheets is to click on the worksheet tab of a sheets that is not in the group.
-This will immediately take us out of group mode.
+The easiest way to ungroup worksheets is to click on the worksheet tab of a sheet that is not in the group.
+This immediately ends group mode.

 Alternatively, right-click on any of the grouped sheet tabs and click Ungroup Sheets.

-Group the sheets that require formatting and/or calculations.
+- Group the sheets that need formatting and/or calculations.

-Format the first sheet as required and enter any required calculations.
-In the example below, we have formatted the cells and added a SUM Function to the totals for each month.
+- Format the first sheet and enter any calculations.
+In the example below, the cells are formatted and the SUM Function calculates the totals for each month.

 - Ungroup the sheets and then click on one of the previously grouped sheets to see the result.